ODAIBA BAY – fishes, fruits and Wagyu

 Toyosu Market’s new layout aims to manage the tourists, and it’s very clear where you can and cannot go.
 Those who have visited Tsukiji Market before will notice that Toyosu Market is far larger than its predecessor, and there is a great deal more walking required here to see everything.

 There are a great many little sushi restaurants in this part.
-They all seemed to be packed – most probably by the people who came here at 5am for the auctions!
+They all seem to be packed – most probably by the people who came here at 5am for the auctions!

 This is the mascot for Toyosu Market – it’s name is Ichino.